xythobuz/OpenRaider/README.md

 ## License

-OpenRaider is based on code, specs, and alogrithms from:
+OpenRaider is based on code, specs, and algorithms from:

 * GooseEgg/Freyja 3d Modelers by Mongoose
 * TR Rosetta Stone spec sheet by Anonymous